bucardo/bucardo_org/Boxinfo/Example.md

 title: Boxinfo Example
 ---

-This is a sample output of the [boxinfo](/Boxinfo/.) program.
-Some sections were left out to make the page smaller and more readable
+This is a sample output of the [boxinfo](/Boxinfo/) program.
+Some sections were left out to make the page smaller and more readable.

 <h2>
 [ACME](/ACME) Postgres server core: